Ilya Traber: Biography

 He immigrated to Spain in the mid-1990s and also often resided in Switzerland and Monaco.
 In Western Europe, he built up a network of hundreds of companies that registered properties and then repeatedly sold them at increasing prices through straw companies controlled by the same individuals.
 The purpose of these constructs was alleged to be money laundering for the Russian mafia and individuals from Putin's inner circle.
 Traber fled back to Russia in 2016 when charges were brought against him and others in Spain for money laundering.
 According to intercepted conversations, Traber had profited from smuggling in the ports of Primorsk and Vyborg.
 In 2018, however, all persons, including Traber, were acquitted.

 In 2019, Vladimir Kumarin, the leader of the Tambov group and a close associate of Traber, was sentenced to 24 years in prison in St. Petersburg for contract killings and organized crime.
 He had already been arrested for the first time in 2007, which was said to have been on Putin's orders.
 However, Traber remained in the Kremlin's favor even after that and continued to receive state contracts.
 He owns various assets in northwestern Russia and, according to his own statements, is one of the 40 richest entrepreneurs in Russia.
-After the start of the Russian invasion of Ukraine in 2022, Traber founded an organization in Saint Petersburg, which supports the Russian army in its war effort.
+After the start of the Russian invasion of Ukraine in 2022, Traber founded Leningradsky Frontier Foundation (Leningradsky Rubezh or Ленинградский рубеж), an organization in Saint Petersburg, which supports the Russian army in its war effort.

+Traber was arrested in St. Petersburg by the FSB on June 17th, 2026 in connection to a contract killing and subsequently moved to a detention facility in Moscow.
+During his time in detention Traber surrendered ownership stakes in at least four major companies.
+Investigators dropped all charges on August 28th, 2026.